 Ingredient Notes:

-- Gluten Free Flour Blend – I used the above blends to make this cake.
+- Gluten Free Flour Blend – I used King Arthur Measure for Measure and Bob’s Red Mill 1:1 Blend to make this gluten free coconut tres leches cake.
 Because of how this cake is made, most gluten free flour blends should work well.
 Be sure your blend has a binder like xanthan or guar gum.

-- Baking Powder – Use aluminum-free.
-This recipe calls for a full tablespoon of baking powder.
-If you use regular baking powder, it will affect the taste of your cake.
+- Baking Powder – Use aluminum-free baking powder.
+This recipe calls for a full tablespoon.
+Regular baking powder will give your cake a metallic aftertaste.

 - Coconut Cream – Use canned coconut cream.